 Unless otherwise indicated, galley proofs will be sent to the corresponding author of the submission.
 Corrections of galley proofs should be limited to typographical errors.
-Galley proofs should be returned corrected to the Editorial Office by email within 24 hours.
+Galley proofs should be returned corrected to the Editorial Office by email (email@example.com) within 24 hours.

 Specific Information and Additional Instructions for Authors

 - CDP will consider the publication of conference proceedings and/or abstracts provided that the material submitted fulfils the quality requirements and instructions of the journal, following the regular review process by two suitable referees.

 - An acknowledgement of receipt, including the article number, title and date of receipt is sent to the corresponding author of each manuscript upon receipt.
 If this receipt is not received within 20 days from submission, the author should call or write to the Editorial Office to ensure that the manuscript (or the receipt) was properly uploaded during the electronic submission.

 - All accepted manuscripts are carefully corrected in style and language, if necessary, to make presentation clear (there is no fee for this service).
 Every effort is made (a) to maintain the personal style of the author’s writing and (b) to avoid change of meaning.
 Authors will be requested to examine carefully manuscripts which have undergone language correction at the pre-proof or proof stage.